STOW -- Such a concept would seem unthinkable.

 "We kept getting down and then battling back," Falls head coach Kenny Johnson said.
 "They [the Bulldogs] kept making threes.
 They are very well-coached.
 You don't know who to look for with them.
 They have an option 2 and an option 3."

 But the Black Tigers, who also lost to Nordonia 49-36 Feb.
-10 in Macedonia, continued to plod away and despite being down as many as 24 (45-21) midway through the third quarter, got the Bulldogs a bit discombobulated, thanks to a big run.
+10 in Macedonia, continued to plod away.
+Despite being down as many as 24 (45-21) midway through the third quarter, Falls got the Bulldogs a bit discombobulated, thanks to a big run.

 Falls concluded the third period with a 15-5 spurt and when senior guard Nick Siegferth drained a 3-pointer from the right side with less than five minutes left, it was suddenly a seven-point game (55-48).